marcodelmastro/AdventOfCode2015/README.md

 My solutions to the [2015 Advent Of Code](https://adventofcode.com/2015) puzzles.

-I did not participate to the challenge in 2015 (my first was in 2019) but in January 2020 I decided it would have been fun (and good practice) to try to solve them in my (unfortunately very limited) spare time.
+I did not participate to the challenge in 2015 (my first was in 2019) but in January 2020 I decided it would have been fun (and good practice) to try to solve them in my spare time.

 ## ChangeLog